Virtual Desktop for Dummies: An Intro into VDI

 Desktop as a Service (DaaS) is another form of VDI that a third party manages.
 While a VDI gives you complete control over configuration and only dedicates resources to a single organization, a DaaS model is hosted in datacenters or servers shared with other organizations.
 This model means you could run into potential problems with other clients' security or resources that affect your own services.

-What are the benefits of vdi
+benefits of vdi

 Flexibility and Accessibility

-The administrator of your VDI can conduct troubleshooting processes, installations and upgrades without affecting the end-user or their productivity because they are not tied to specific devices or hardware.
+The administrator of your infrastructure can conduct troubleshooting processes, installations and upgrades without affecting the end-user or their productivity because they are not tied to specific devices or hardware.
 Remote access makes it easy for users to work from any location and change to any compatible device, which helps broaden the success of your outcomes by removing limitations of on-premises tasks only.

 Productivity